aumpierre-unb/McCabeThiele.jl/README.md

-Compute the minimum value of the reflux ratio of a distillation column, given a matrix that relates the liquid fraction and the vapor fraction, the composition xD = 88 % of the distillate, the composition xF = 46 % of the feed, and the feed quality q = 54 %:
+Compute the minimum value of the reflux ratio of a distillation column, given a matrix that relates the liquid fraction and the vapor fraction, the composition of the column's bottom is 11 %, the composition of the distillate is 88 %, and the feed quality is 54 %:

 ```julia
 data=[0.
 0.;